Quenixx/VOID-VehImages/README.md

 airtug

 # UPDATE 1.0.1
-Cropped ALL images to correct size and get rid of unnecessary transparent background which made the cars smaller when used.
+Resized all images to the correct dimensions and removed unnecessary transparent backgrounds, which previously caused the cars to appear smaller when used.

 # Thanks to @Bentix-cs for the fivem-greenscreener resource
 # https://github.com/Bentix-cs/fivem-greenscreener